 Input, Optional: (Event Filter (s) associated with each Event ID; Event Filter (s) are defined in clause 5.2.2.3.1, Subscription Correlation ID (in the case of modification of the event subscription), Expiry time.
+For notification reselection: notification receiver information, i.e. either the NF instance Id and optionally the Service name, or alternatively (if applicable) NF Set Id or NF Service Set Id.